jdpaul123/Desserts/README.md

 <br>
 Hello hiring manager or engineer reviewing my project,
 <br><br>
   &emsp; I'm excited to submit my take home project for the Fetch iOS Engineer position.
-I have had a great time considing the architecture, testability, and UI of this app as I planned and built it.
-If you have any questions about my thought process, code, or design please don't hessitate to contact me.
+I have had a great time considering the architecture, testability, and UI of this app as I planned and built it.
+If you have any questions about my thought process, code, or design please do not hesitate to contact me.
 Thank you for this opportunity!
 <br><br>
 Best,
 <br>